muktihari/fit/cmd/fitactivity/README.md

 Other messages from the next FIT files will be appended as it is except **FileId** and **FileCreator**.

+### Limitation

+- We will not include SplitSummary messages from the next FIT files, as doing so causes the resulting FIT file to be unable to be uploaded to Garmin Connect.

 ### Calculated Session Fields:

 Currently we only care these following session fields: